 Many vehicles built before 1986 were designed to operate on leaded fuel.
 However leaded fuel was withdrawn from the Australian market due to environmental and health concerns over lead pollution.

 RACQ Car Fact Sheets relating to General motoring topics.
-View our selection of fact sheets, or contact RACQ Technical Advice if you require further information and assistance.
+View our selection of fact sheets, or contact RACQ Motoring Advice if you require further information and assistance.

 20 fact sheets available

 With new car prices skyrocketing, many people are holding onto their cars longer and find it an increasing challenge to keep their valuable asset looking good.

 The concept of a Continuously Variable Transmission, CVT, is not new and has been credited to Leonardo Da Vinci in the late 1400’s.
 Dutch vehicle maker, DAF, used a CVT in the late fifties.

 Cruise control is a system that maintains a fairly constant vehicle speed without the need for driver input.

 Drive-by-wire refers to systems that use electronically controlled actuators to perform functions such as throttle and brake control that traditionally have been done by systems with a direct 'mechanical' style connection.